The Seaside sign at the end of Broadway Street

-How to Have an Unforgettable Oregon Coast Family Vacation in Seaside
+How to Have an Unforgettable Family Vacation in Seaside, Oregon

 How to have the best family trip to Seaside on the Oregon Coast

-I have been traveling to the Oregon Coast several times just in the past few months, and I’ve found some of the best places in Seaside to visit and explore, as well as where to stay and eat.
+I traveling to the Oregon Coast constantly in the summer months (and in the spring and fall, too!), and I’ve found some of the best places in Seaside to visit and explore, as well as where to stay and eat.
 Read on for some awesome ideas on how to bring some fun into your family vacation to Seaside, Oregon!

 Visiting Seaside, Oregon with your family

 Seaside is fast becoming my favorite place to stay at the Oregon Coast!
-The hotel prices are pretty low compared to a lot of other areas, and you can stay super close to the main strip for pretty cheap and walk everywhere you need to go.
+The hotel prices are pretty low compared to a lot of other areas (especially compared to Cannon Beach, which is just 15-20 minutes away), and you can stay super close to the main strip for pretty cheap and walk everywhere you need to go.

 Where to stay in Seaside

 I have stayed at lots of hotels in Seaside and my favorite so far has been Ocean Front Motel.
 Every room has an ocean view and it’s amazing to stay on a vacation with kids because they have some rooms with a main area and also a separate bedroom, so you can have some privacy if needed.
 You can also reserve more than one room next to each other and open the connecting door.
-Another reason to stay here is that it’s just two streets from the main promenade, and the beach and boardwalk is literally outside your window.
+Another reason to stay here is that it’s just two streets from Broadway St. (the main area), and the beach and boardwalk are literally outside your window.

 If you’re looking for something a bit farther from the busy downtown area, I really liked Coast River Inn by OYO.
 It was so bright and fun and the room was super spacious.
-It was much quieter here since it wasn’t right in the main area so that’s great if you have light sleepers, but there’s no ocean view.
-I booked a room with a huge jacuzzi tub in the bathroom, and they even have free bikes for you to borrow.
+It was much quieter here since it wasn’t right in the main area so that’s great if you have light sleepers, and the wakll to the ocean or to Broadway street is still short.
+There’s no ocean view here, but it is quieter.
+You can book a room with a huge jacuzzi tub in the bathroom, and they even have free bikes for you to borrow.

 What to do with kids on vacation in Seaside, Oregon